esy/esy/docs/low-level-commands.md

 - `--all` Build all dependencies (including linked packages)

-- `--linked-depspec=DEPSPEC` Define DEPSPEC expression for linked packages' build environments.
+- `--link-depspec=DEPSPEC` Define DEPSPEC expression for linked packages' build environments.

 - `--release` Force to use "esy.build" commands (by default "esy.buildDev"